-Because the time-of-use rates are the same for whole-house and EV customers, there’s no need to install a second meter if you are also opting in to the whole-house time-of-use program.
+Because the time-of-use rates are the same for whole-house and EV customers, there’s no need to install a second meter if you are a NH residential customer who is also opting in to the whole-house time-of-use program.
 However, if you prefer to keep your home service on the standard rate plan, a separate electric meter is required to participate in the EV TOU rate.
 In this case, Unitil will install a dedicated meter which will carry a nominal monthly fee and you will need to hire an electrician to install an additional meter socket to house the new meter.

 Customers who opt-in to Unitil’s EV time-of-use rate program commit to a 12-month term, after which they are free to switch back to standard pricing if they wish.

 Switching to a time-of-use rate structure is completely optional, and we encourage customers to assess their current usage to determine whether it’s a good fit before opting in to the program.
 Unitil recently launched a rate comparison calculator to help customers compare rates and see their estimated future costs.

 - The meter itself carries a nominal monthly charge, and you’re responsible for the cost of the electrical work to install an additional meter socket.